bhk/rio/concepts.md

 compile tomorrow.
 The reason is that C is not inherently safe, but still some unsafe usage can be identified by the compiler and reported as a "warning".
-In fact they go further and report warnings based on circumstantial evidence when there many not be an actual bug.
+In fact they go further and report warnings based on circumstantial evidence when there may not be an actual bug.
 The compiler can never detect all unsafe usage, but it can get "better" at it over time, so more warnings show up with newer compiler versions.
-Due to the catatrophic consequences of unsafety, any responsible developer treats warnings as errors, so when new warnings show up they break the project.
+Due to the catastrophic consequences of unsafety, any responsible developer treats warnings as errors, so when new warnings show up they break the project.
 The set of things forbidden by warnings constitute a de facto language definition ... a language that is unspecified, constantly changing, and that